The Impact of Shock-responsive Social Protection in Fiji

 Intervention(s)

-An insurance-based disaster relief mechanism integrated into the national social protection system.
+A parametric insurance-based disaster relief mechanism integrated into the national social protection system, with some treatment subjects also exposed to more intensive information about the insurance intervention.

 Intervention Start Date